Publish your local plan data

 mineral-planning-authorities

-Enter the reference for the Mineral Planning Authority area covered by this minerals plan.
-For a joint minerals plan, enter the list of Mineral Planning Authority references, each separated by semi-colon ';' character.
-For example:
+Enter the GSS code for the Mineral Planning Authority area that this minerals plan covers.
+For a joint minerals plan, enter the list of references and separate each of them with a semi-colon.

 waste-planning-authorities

-Enter the reference for the Waste Planning Authority area covered by this waste plan.
-For a joint waste plan, enter the list of Waste Planning Authority references, each separated by semi-colon ';' character.
-For example:
+Enter the GSS code for the Waste Planning Authority area that this local or supplementary plan covers.
+For a joint waste plan, enter the list of references and separate each of them with a semi-colon.

 local-plan-process